Scientific Thinking as a Path to Hearing the Other Side

 Of course, I did not invent scientific thinking.
 It has been a tried and tested approach since before Galileo, who in the 17th century encouraged experimentation and welcomed others to find evidence to refute his astronomical discoveries.
 Scientific reasoning has been paramount to developing a deeper understanding of the world and our shared reality.
 It is also an approach that can transform how people think.
 In a 1931 speech on education, Albert Einstein emphasized that science education should focus on teaching people how to think scientifically rather than acquiring detailed knowledge.

 To practice scientific thinking, individuals must consider all the different hypotheses on a polarizing topic, gather all available data, some of which may be contradictory, and discuss with one another how they each interpret the data and reconcile the conflicting evidence.
-Only through this process can the group reach a consensus about what is and is not agreed on – a shared truth.
+Through this process can the group reach a consensus about what is and is not agreed on – a shared truth.
 Scientific thinking has the ability to transform one-dimensional, polarizing views into mutual understanding and open dialogue.

-Scientific thinking contains within itself a system of logic and standards of evidence that can be used to create a more inclusive approach to civil discourse.
+Scientific thinking contains within itself a system of logic and standards of evidence that can be used to create a more inclusive approach to social discourse.
 This approach has the potential to build a climate where everyone feels safe to express hypothetical views to be tested and discussed.
 The quest for mutual understanding, rather than being right, allows people to explore each other’s viewpoints safely.

 Copyright Mona Sue Weissmark 2021; All Rights Reserved; Please do not copy or distribute this article without permission.